haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/base-integration/admin-integration.md

 ## 例如

-For example, on the storefront 3D Secure verification is integrated for the Braintree payment method, but it should not be available in Admin panel
+例如， on the storefront 3D Secure verification is integrated for the Braintree payment method, but it should not be available in Admin panel
 The ВI configuration for {% glossarytooltip 34ecb0ab-b8a3-42d9-a728-0b893e8c0417 %}authorization{% endglossarytooltip %} request builder for [admin area]({{ site.mage2100url }}app/code/Magento/Braintree/etc/adminhtml/di.xml) looks like following:

 {% highlight xml %}